 CBD is everywhere these days.
 You can find cannabidiol products of numerous types and quality levels in everything from pharmacy chain stores to boutique cafes that cater to high-end tastes.
+CBD is taken in the form of tinctures, vape pens, or simply by smoking (learn more about CBD smoking accessories).
 It’s even sold for pets by kennels and veterinary clinics.
 In other words, and for many good clinical reasons, CBD is being taken seriously by many people.

 All of these sales however leave open a basic and obvious question given marijuana’s legal history in the United States and the world.
 Are all these CBD products even legal?

 The basic answer is that yes they basically are, but with lots of complicated laws for producers.
 Consumers who buy CBD products on the other hand are firmly on legal territory.

 Federally, in the United States, selling CBD became legal when the FDA declared that hemp, the plant from which CBD can be produced, was now a legal substance so long as it contained no more than 0.3% tetrahydrocannabinol, or THC as it’s more commonly known.
 Because CBD products can be completely purified to contain no THC in the final consumer product that is sold to you on the internet and in stores, many CBD products are readily sold without problems to millions of buyers.

 Even the FDA itself has moved positively in the same direction, by legally approving a new CBD-based drug called Epidiolex for the treatment of certain severe forms of epilepsy.